 Wednesday December 9th | 11.00 – 12.30 ET | Online

 Populations in high-income countries are rapidly aging, while at the same time, low-income countries are facing sharp increase in their working age populations.
 These demographic trends are an ‘unstoppable force’ towards increased labor mobility, pushing against the ‘unmovable object’ of political resistance from citizens in high-income countries to increasing immigrant populations.
 Temporary mobility programs (TMPs) may be a politically viable solution, as they increase the number of workers without the same political implications as permanent migration.
 However, TMPs themselves are also politically unpopular, in large part because they have been plagued by bad outcomes for workers related to the low quality of the existing ‘mobility industry.’
-In this event, the LaMP team will present the findings of our report on the case for a ‘quality’ mobility industry, and our efforts in the next stage towards facilitating the emergence of such and industry.
-This will be followed by a panel of quality mobility industry actors and employers.
+In this event, the LaMP team presented the findings of our report on the case for a ‘quality’ mobility industry, and our efforts in the next stage towards facilitating the emergence of such and industry.
+This was followed by a panel of quality mobility industry actors and employers.

 Thursday October 22nd | 9.00 – 10.30 ET | Online